 So, why can’t I just use a small, regular backpack?
 One big advantage of an MTB pack is that it features spine protective technology.
 The Dakine Drafter Hydration Pack 10L is an exceptional option that’s specifically designed for MTB adventures.

-Whichever route you choose, a hydration pack is a must.
-Some backpacks and hip packs feature an integrated hydration pack.
+Whichever route you choose, a hydration system is a must.
+Some backpacks and hip packs feature an integrated hydration system, but you can also add it to your existing bag.
 This is the best way to avoid dehydration on the trail because, really—who wants to pull over every ten minutes, unzip their bag, and unscrew their bottle just to take a swig of water?

 How would your knees feel if they discovered you gifted your head a helmet, but nothing for them?
 I can tell you that they wouldn’t be very happy.
 In fact, both knees and elbows have a reputation for becoming jealous.
 Bottom line: Make sure to pad up.
 If elbow pads are a nice-to-have, knee pads really are a must-have.